brandonjpierce/node-webkit-boilerplate/README.md

 # Node Webkit Boilerplate

+### Note: this project was using a very early version of the old node-webkit library so please use at your own risk as a lot of things have changed since then.
+This repo is no longer being maintained.

 Get a node webkit application up and running in no time!
 I have included a small example with Vue.js and Browserify to get you going quickly on a highly modular and testable application.

 ## Application Structure